Principle 3: Create more to see and do

 Action 3.5: Bring more festivals and markets to the suburbs.

-Council continues to support local talent and ensure there's more to see and do.
-Residents and visitors will be able to discover some of the best of Brisbane's thriving creative community, allowing them to connect with local makers and designers, giving them an opportunity to purchase quality handmade products at the only event of its kind in Brisbane.
+Council continues to support local talent and ensure there is more to see and do.
+Residents and visitors will be able to discover some of the best of Brisbane’s thriving creative community, allowing them to connect with local makers and designers, giving them an opportunity to purchase quality handmade products and the freshest of produce.
+BrisStyle Twilight Markets and Meeanjin Markets are regularly held in King George Square and Reddacliff Place.

 Botanica transformed the City Botanic Gardens into an outdoor gallery in May 2019.
 This temporary open-air exhibition invited audiences to uncover a stunning series of installations set among the beauty of Queensland's premier heritage garden, the City Botanic Gardens.